baikeshen/CarND-Vehicle-Detection/writeup_baike.md

 Altough Some effort has been put to minimize false positives by using a heatmap and threshold in the pipeline, this is not good enough.
 The code for processing frames of video is contained in the cell `[14]` of [CarND Vehicle Detection notebook](Vehicle_detection_BK.ipynb) and is identical to the code for processing a single image decribed above, with the exception of storing the detections from prvious 10 frames of video.
 Rather than performing the heatmap/threshold/label steps for the current frame's detections, the detections for the past 10 frames are combined and added to the heatmap with a certain weights:

 '''

 car.ave_heatmap = car.ave_heatmap*0.3 + heatmap_final*0.7/len(car.heatmap)

 '''

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-- Use a decision tree to analyze the redundancy on the feature vector and try to decrease its length eliminating redundancy.

-- The performance of the pipeline could be improved by trying to decrease the amount of space to search for windows.

-- More than one scale could be used to find the windows and apply them on the heatmap.
+I have problem to improve the detection accuracy while implementing this project.To an certain degree, the accuracy of classifier has to be balanced with execution speed.
+As described above, integrating detection from previous frames could mitigate some misclassifications, but it has some potential to raise another issue: vehicles that significantly changes enviroments may tend to escape being label.

+My pipline may fail in the following scenarios:

+- vehicles (such as HOG features) do not resemble those in the dataset;
+- some extreme lighting or enviromental conditions;
+- oncoming  cars as well as distant cars

+I would like to implement the following to make the pipeline more robust:

+- use the vehicle location, speed, driving direction to prediect its location in the subsequent frames;
+- Using dynamic searching ranges to speed up execution;
-- The windows size could change for different X and Y values to minimize the number of windows to process.
+- The windows size could change for different X and Y values to minimize the number of windows to process;
+- Applying a convolution neural network together with the proposed traditional technical of computer version;